PHY 500 PHYSICS EDUCATION RESEARCH SEMINAR

 Prerequisites: PHY 111, PHY 112 and PHY 213 or instructor permission.
 Study of problems from various physics content areas using a variety of computational tools (e.g. spreadsheets, computer programming) and techniques (Newton's method, Runge-Kutta).
 Physical systems including harmonic oscillator with damping, gravitational force (orbits, central force problem), electric and magnetic field and potential calculations, thermal and statistical physics, motion with air friction, wave motion, quantum mechanical tunneling and scattering.
 Pedagogical issues associated with using computation in the high school classroom.

-PHY 518 WAVE PHENOMENA AND OPTICS
+PHY 518 WAVE PHENOMENA AND OPTICS FOR TEACHERS

 Wave phenomena, including types, motion, interaction, and propagation; diffraction and interference; geometrical optics.
 Emphasizes research-based profiles of student conceptual difficulties and instructional strategies to remedy them.

-PHY 520 MODERN PHYSICS
+PHY 520 MODERN PHYSICS FOR TEACHERS

 Major developments in twentieth and twenty-first century physics and how they changed our understanding of the nature of space and time and the structure of matter.
 Application of physics education research to teaching relativity and quantum physics in a high school physics course.

-PHY 521 EXPERIMENTS IN MODERN PHYSICS
+PHY 521 EXPERIMENTS IN MODERN PHYSICS FOR TEACHERS

 Prerequisite: PHY 520 or equivalent.
 Hands-on activities and advanced experiments chosen from the areas of optics, modern physics, nuclear physics, and solid state physics with the goals of learning modern laboratory techniques, data analysis, and lab report writing.